After three months, 18 matches, 181 points, 83 Hammer throws and 270 holes, it all comes down to this.

 TV & STREAMING: How To Watch TGL In Your Country

-This is a culmination of the inaugural season of TGL presented by SoFi, with Atlanta and New York earning the right to play for the title with Semifinal victories over The Bay Golf Club and Los Angeles Golf Club.
+The Finals is a culmination of the inaugural season of TGL presented by SoFi, with Atlanta and New York earning the right to play for the title with Semifinal victories over The Bay Golf Club and Los Angeles Golf Club.

 TGL 101: Everything you need to know about season 1